LassoSoft/LassoGuide/lasso_guide_source/language/conditional-logic.rst

 logical equivalence of two or more objects.
 Match conditionals are given an initial test value and a series of case values and conditional bodies.
-The initial value is tested against each case value using the initial value's "onCompare" method.
+The initial value is tested against each case value using the initial value's ``onCompare`` method.
 The first case value that matches the initial test value will have its conditional body executed.
 Each case can have more than one value to test against.
 If no case values match, then the default case, if present, has its conditional body executed.